An offshore bank account provides the opportunity to invest overseas.

 Disclaimer: The products displayed on this page represent only Australian financial institutions that facilitate offshore banking.

-Comparing offshore accounts requires that you take certain factors into consideration that you don’t need to consider with your typical bank account:
+Comparing offshore accounts requires that you take certain factors into consideration that you don’t need to consider with your standard bank account:

 - Confidentiality.
 One of the biggest advantages offered by an offshore bank account is its privacy policies and unwillingness to divulge details of their clients to third parties.

 - Accessibility.
-With an offshore account you are going to want easy accessibility to the money inside in order to make quick investment decisions.
-Not all accounts will allow for easy access to various investment products, such as Forex, so you first need to consider where you will be making most of your investments.
+With an offshore account you are going to want easy accessibility to the funds it holds to make quick investment decisions.
+Not all accounts will allow for easy access to various investment products, such as forex, so you first need to consider where you will be making most of your investments.

 - Savings account.
 An offshore account should work as a savings account, paying you interest on the balance.
 Check to see what the interest rates offered are.

 - Multi-currency availability.
-When you bank with an offshore account, you are going to want to make sure that they have the capability to deal with multiple currencies.
+When you bank with an offshore account, you are going to want to make sure that it has the capability to deal with multiple currencies.

 - Global transfers.
 Moving money from one account to another globally is very important with an offshore account.
 Learn more about international money transfers.

-Depending on your needs, your most considerable returns may take the form of tax minimisation strategies, rather than straightforward interest earned.
+Your key consideration may be tax minimisation strategies, rather than straightforward interest earned.
 However, your interest can still be considerable, and it may be worth comparing the returns available from overseas term deposits and interest-earning savings accounts.
 Offshore accounts will often have different rates than what is available in Australia, and these will change over time.

 Depending on your needs, you can also benefit greatly from easier access to foreign currencies.
 If you make a lot of overseas transactions, being able to avoid currency exchange fees is as good as money in your pocket, and holding an interest-earning offshore account, in a currency that suits your needs, may be preferable even if the interest is lower than what you might get in Australia.

 Overseas term deposits in particular may deliver higher returns than anything you can get here at a given time.
 Planning ahead and taking advantage of an opportunity when available may be the most valuable way to invest your money.
-For example, a company with a five year plan to do business in South Africa might open a South African Rand (ZAR) five year term deposit account, to simultaneously earn interest and prepare their overseas finances.
+For example, a company with a 5-year plan to do business in South Africa might open a South African Rand (ZAR) 5-year term deposit account, to simultaneously earn interest and prepare their overseas finances.